ManqingLiu/MIMIC-Multitask-Learner/README.md

 Since getting access to this dataset needs training and approvals from PhysioNet, dataset is not included in this repository.

 ## Codes
 Codes used to generate the result can be found in `MIMIC-Multitask-Learner.ipynb`.
-Detailed algorithm for `LSTM` and `Multitask Leaner` is in src folder: `lstm.py` and `multitask.py`.
+Detailed algorithms for LSTM and Multitask Learner are in src folder: `lstm.py` and `multitask.py`.

 ## References